EpinelPS/EpinelPS/README.md

 # nikke-server
 Private/local server for Nikke.
-NOTE: This project is in a very early state.
+NOTE: This project is in a very early state so many features in the game do not work.

 ## Usage
 Download the latest release/GitHub actions build, and run ServerSelector.Desktop.exe as administrator (to modify DNS hosts file and install a CA cert).
 Make sure to close the game and launcher first.
 Select Local server, and then click save.